scality/Zenko-RFCs/utapi/DESIGN.md

 **Warp10 Unavailable**

-If Warp10 is unavailable events are events are persisted in redis until it becomes available and then batch inserted.
+If Warp10 is unavailable events are persisted in redis until it becomes available and then batch inserted.

 ### Migrations